boldreports/react-getting-started-samples/README.md

 ```
 npm install
 ```
-* Run the below command to run the samples
+* Run the below command to launch the sample.
 ```
 npm run start
 ```